ophusgroup/landing/people.md

 ### Hao Yang

 Received his PhD from Pete Nellist's group at Oxford.
 Formerly a postdoc in Colin Ophus' group.
-Now working in industry.
+Currently working in industry.

 ### Milena Loper

 Former intern in Colin Ophus' group.

 ### Iris You